sherazi1214/Introduction-to-Cyber-Security/README.md

 ## Cybersecurity: A Complete Beginner's Guide

 In today’s digital world, where technology is part of nearly every aspect of life, keeping our information safe is more important than ever.
 Whether you're browsing the internet, running a business, or just using your smartphone, cybersecurity plays a critical role in protecting your data.
-This blog will walk you through the basics of cybersecurity — what it is, why it matters, how it works, and how you can stay protected.

 ## What is Cybersecurity?
 Cybersecurity is the practice of protecting computer systems, networks, devices, and data from unauthorized access, damage, theft, or attacks.
 It involves technologies, processes, and strategies used to secure digital information and infrastructure from cyber threats.